On the lack of colimits in various categories arising in pointfree topology and algebraic logic: Acknowledgments

 \section{Acknowledgments}

-We would like to thank all the participants of the \href{https://sites.google.com/view/frametheoryseminar/frame-theory-workshop?authuser=0}{Frame Theory Workshop} (Chapman University, December 2024).
-The first author was funded by UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee (grant number EP/Y015029/1, Project ``DCPOS''). \endgroup \makeatother
+We would like to thank the referee for useful comments on the structure of the paper, which have improved the readability.
+We are also grateful to all the participants of the \href{https://sites.google.com/view/frametheoryseminar/frame-theory-workshop?authuser=0}{Frame Theory Workshop} (Chapman University, December 2024).
+The first author was funded by UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee (grant number EP/Y015029/1, Project ``DCPOS'') during his affiliation at the University of Birmingham and by an FSR Incoming Postdoctoral Fellowship during his affiliation at the Université catholique de Louvain.